 Adapted from migrationpoilcy.org

-California has the 4th highest rent in the country, the average Fair Market Rent for a two-bedroom home in California is $1,446.
-In order to afford this level of rent and utilities - without paying more than 30% of income on housing - a household must earn $6,407 monthly or $76,879 annually.
-An employee earning minimum wage would have to work 133 hours per week or maintain three full-time jobs to afford a two-bedroom rental home.
-Across California, there is a shortage of rental homes available and affordable to extremely low income households.
-View the National Low Income Housing Coalition income and housing statistics for 2020 to see where California ranks nationally.
+The 2021 HUD Fair Market Rent for a two-bedroom home in Stanislaus County was $1,224/month.
+In order to afford a two-bedroom rental home, with rent and utilities - without paying more than 30% of income on housing - a Stanislaus County household must earn $48,960 annually.
+An employee earning minimum wage would have to work 67 hours per week to afford a modest two-bedroom rental home.
+View the 2021 National Low Income Housing Coalition income and housing statistics to see where California ranks nationally.